Lap band risks

 The study by the Department of Surgery, University of Minnesota puts operative mortality (death within 30 days of surgery) at 1 out of thousand (0.1%) for purely restrictive procedures like gastric banding, 5 out of thousand (0.5%) for gastric bypass and 11 out of thousand (1.1%) for duodenal switch.

-Why Follow-up is Crucial for Lap Band
+Why Follow-up is Crucial after Gastric Banding?

 Post-surgery care and follow-up are essential for the success of lap band surgery.
 Not only must the patient be ready to follow the prescribed diet and exercise habits, but regular visits to the lap band surgeon and other health care experts including dietician are necessary too.
 The surgeon will make periodic adjustments to the band so it makes the correct fit.
 If you are lacking in essential nutrition, you will need to make changes accordingly.
-These measures will help to minimize side effects, detect serious problems if there are any and optimize your weight loss.
+These measures will help to minimize side effects, detect serious problems if there are any, and optimize your weight loss.